What is Employee Grievance?

-Grievance means any type of disappointment or unhappiness arising out of factors related to an employee’s job which he thinks is unfair.
-Grievance can be factual, imaginary or disguised.
+Employee Grievance means any type of disappointment or unhappiness arising out of factors related to an employee’s job which he thinks is unfair.
+A grievance can be factual, imaginary or disguised.

 A grievance arises when an employee goes through an unfair, unjust or inequitable situation or treatment at the workplace.
 This feeling grows over a period of time and leads to a complaint by the aggrieved employee.
 And if his complaint goes unheard or unattended for a long time it takes the form of grievance.